Importance Of Confidentiality

 As you near the actual purchase date work closely with the seller on a plan to announce the purchase to employees.
-Experience shows sellers want to make the sale announcement on the first day of the work week so that you, the buyer, has all week to start building a relationship with the employees.
+Experience shows sellers want to make the sale announcement on the first day of the workweek so that you, the buyer, have all week to start building a relationship with the employees.
 You probably don’t want to announce a sale on Friday afternoon then send the employees home for the weekend to sit around worrying about things.

 Buyer Insider Tip #3

 Virtually all business sales have a few areas where the buyer and the seller need to be creative to resolve a risk issue for the buyer that is a confidentiality issue for the seller.
 Buyers who work with the seller openly, reasonably, and respectfully usually end up with the most favorable solution.

 When buying a business it is wise to respect the obligations in the Confidentiality Agreement, confirm your commitment to the confidentiality of your business with the Seller and be willing to work through the inevitable issues that can only be resolved by being reasonable and respectful of one another’s legitimate concerns.